 As I mentioned earlier, I spent some time in Kefalonia in 2004 grape picking, part of which was in September.
 I remember the days being very warm, although at night the temperature did drop a little which I noticed as I was camping out in my tent!

-Kefalonia has some lovely beaches, great views, and also of course wine to taste!
+Kefalonia has some lovely sandy beaches, great views, and also of course wine to taste!
 The local wine is known as Robola, made famous by the Captain Corelli's Mandolin by Louis de Bernières.

 More here: Things to do in Kefalonia